 SPEAKERS CORNER…Kenneth Roy

-This article has been reproduced with the kind permission of Kenneth Roy.
+This article was reproduced with the kind permission of Kenneth Roy.

 Read Kenneth Roy in the Scottish Review.